HILLTOP CHRISTIAN SCHOOL

 The school office telephone is for school business.
 Occasional student use of the office phone for important calls is allowed when students have a note from their teacher.
 Students will not be allowed to use the school telephone to arrange after school “play dates” with friends.

 Students are NOT allowed to use cell phones at HCS.
 Students must turn in cell phones to their classroom teacher at the beginning of each school day.
 Cell phone calls may only be made to parent/guardian with the teacher's permission.
 Students must also be standing by a teacher when placing a phone call.
 Any cell phone being used without teacher permission will be confiscated and locked in the principal’s office until a parent comes to retrieve it.
-If a student will be using a cell phone after school an electronic form must be completed and submitted to the school office prior to use after school.

 MEDICATION AT SCHOOL